RahulGhosh305/React-hooks/README.md

 ### const Variable_Name = useMemo(Callback_Function, [Dependency_Array])

 - Similler to useEffect Hook but defference is it return the Value.
 Where as useEffect don't return value.
+- It's all about Memoization / Caching function value.

+## useCallback Hook Syntax

+### const Variable_Name = useCallback(Callback_Function, [Dependency_Array])

+- Similler to useEffect Hook but defference is it memoization function reference.
-- It's all about Memoization / Caching.
+- It's all about Memoization / Caching function.